keep-starknet-strange/satoru/book/src/smart-contracts-architecture/nonce-module.md

 # Nonce Module

-The Nonce Module is pivotal in maintaining a progressively increasing nonce value, a critical element in the generation of unique keys.
-This module is fundamental for ensuring the uniqueness of transactions and order operations within the system.
+The Nonce Module keeps track of a number that goes up one at a time, which is crucial for creating unique keys.
+This is really important to make sure every operation in the system is unique.

 It contains the following smart contract: